dynaconf/dynaconf/docs/index.md

         SQLALCHEMY_DB_URI = "postgresql://..."
         ```

-        > ℹ️ On Flask settings files are layered in multiple environments by default, you can disable it passing `environments=False` to FlaskDynaconf extension.
+        > ℹ️ On Flask, settings files are layered in multiple environments by default, you can disable it passing `environments=False` to FlaskDynaconf extension.

         More details in [Settings Files](/settings_files/)